Hacker News Reader: Top @ 2026-01-30 11:34:01 (UTC)

 Article Summary (Model: openai/gpt-oss-120b)

-The Gist: GOG announced plans to develop a native Linux version of its Galaxy client, branding Linux as the "next major frontier" for gaming.
-The company is hiring a senior engineer to craft the client’s architecture from day one, aiming to let Linux gamers enjoy classic titles without the usual compatibility headaches that have traditionally plagued the platform.
+The Gist: GOG announced that it is building a native Linux version of its Galaxy client, dubbing Linux the "next major frontier" for gaming.
+The company is hiring a senior engineer to design the Linux architecture from the ground up, aiming to let Linux gamers access classic titles without the usual compatibility headaches that have historically limited Linux gaming.
+This move follows the recent rise of Proton and growing enthusiasm for Linux as a viable gaming platform.

 Key Claims/Facts:

-• Hiring focus: A senior engineer is being recruited to shape the client’s Linux architecture, indicating a serious, long‑term commitment.
+• Engineering Hire: A senior engineer is being recruited to shape the client’s architecture for Linux from day one.

 Parsed and condensed via openai/gpt-oss-120b at 2026-01-30 11:44:25 UTC